telerik/kendo-ui-core/docs/aspnet-mvc/helpers/autocomplete/overview.md

                 })
              )

+> **Important**
-> **Important:** **ToDataSourceResult()** extension method will modify structure of the result and the widget will not be able to bind to it.
+> The `ToDataSourceResult()` extension method will modify structure of the result and the widget will not be able to bind to it.
 Please return simple array of data in this case.

-### Configure the Kendo AutoComplete to work with ToDataSourceResult instance
+### Configure AutoComplete to Work with the `ToDataSourceResult` Instance

 Here is how to configure the autocomplete to use a custom datasource and thus to bind to a ToDataSourceResult instance.